B.C. introduces Fuel Transparency Act to try to prevent price gouging at the pumps | CBC News

 Sudden and dramatic increases at the pumps in the spring triggered a public inquiry that lasted through the summer.

-The NDP government ordered the B.C.
-Utilities Commission (BCUC) to look into the matter in May but said provincial taxes were off limits.
+In May, the NDP government ordered the B.C.
+Utilities Commission (BCUC) to look into the matter, but said the commission was not to consider provincial taxes as a possible factor.

 The investigation struggled at first to get the full co-operation of industry, with companies claiming the release of sensitive information could compromise competitive advantage; they eventually complied.